-- The dominant mode shares properties of a hybrid KBM/TEM/ITG. - The mode is EM (KBM-like) but can be tracked consistently back to the electrostatic limit. - The mode has many features typical of the KBM: it generally propagates in the ion-diamagnetic direction, has eigenfunctions which are strongly peaked in ballooning space and the mode has twisting parity (KBM-like), but the mode is unstable in a regime below the ideal $n = \infty$ MHD limit.
+- The dominant mode shares properties of a hybrid KBM/TEM/ITG. - The mode is electromagnetic (KBM-like) but can be tracked consistently back to the electrostatic limit. - The mode has many features typical of the KBM: it generally propagates in the ion-diamagnetic direction, has eigenfunctions which are strongly peaked in ballooning space and the mode has twisting parity (KBM-like), but the mode is unstable in a regime below the ideal $n = \infty$ MHD limit. - The mode is driven by the pressure gradient (KBM-like) but it is more sensitive to the electron temperature gradient than the ion temperature gradient.